 A good oral care routine is key to maintaining healthy teeth and gums at home.
 Your dentist will recommend brushing twice a day, but you should brush after every meal if possible.

 Brush your teeth for at least two minutes each time (a stopwatch can help).
 Brush all surfaces of both upper and lower teeth, including the chewing surfaces and places where there are gaps between your teeth.
 Use an effective toothpaste that contains fluoride; it helps prevent cavities!

 Floss daily to remove plaque from between the teeth that you cannot reach with a toothbrush.
 Use floss sticks or waxed floss, whichever fits your needs best.

 You should floss daily and brush twice a day.
 The best way to prevent gum disease is to take care of your teeth and gums by brushing and flossing regularly.

-The team at Village Periodontics and Dental Implant Center is a passionate and caring group that seeks to meet each of your dental needs.
+The team at Village Periodontics & Dental Implant Center is a passionate and caring group that seeks to meet each of your dental needs.
 Make your appointment today and receive the quality care your teeth deserve.